Frequently asked questions

 • Do I need a referral to see an Osteopath?

-The only time you require a referral to see an Osteopath would be if you are claiming under DVA, Workcover or TAC otherwise no referral is required.
+The only time you require a referral to see an Osteopath would be if you are claiming under DVA or a Medicare treatment plan otherwise no referral is required.
 You will need this referral from your GP supporting Osteopathic treatment.

 • Do Osteopaths treat third parties such as DVA, TAC or Workcover?

-Yes, we treat all third parties, please be sure to bring in any paperwork that you may have relating to your claim.
+Yes, we treat all third parties, please be sure to bring in any paperwork or information that you may have relating to your claim.

 *DVA – Holders of a Gold (unlimited conditions) or White (limited conditions) card will require a GP referral once every 12 months.